Dialogram/dialo_back_doc/source/includes/_documents.md

 ---------- | -------
-file (type: file) | Your pdf file name (type: string) | Your document name nbPage (type: string) | The number of pages in the pdf file
+file (type: file) | Your pdf file name (type: string) | Your document name description (type: string) | Your document description public (type: boolean) | Your document privacy

 <aside class="success">
 Remember — a happy user is an authenticated user by token!